coderefinery/ase-workshop-2019/ase-talk.md

 ---
 # Starting on red.

-* Focus on one test at a time, and implement the new behaviour step by step - with short feedback cycles.
+* Focus on one test at a time, and implement the new behavior step by step - with short feedback cycles.
-* Name the the test properly - it is the test of a new behaviour/feature.
+* Name the test properly - it is the test of a new behavior/feature.

 ???
 "Take great care with naming.
 The small investment of deriving highly